shlomtzion1980/payplus-payment-gateway/readme.txt

 8. Save your settings, now you have an active payment page!

 == Changelog ==

+= 6.6.6 =
+* Tweak - Multiple refunds can now be done in an automatic way as well as manual.
+* Tweak - Some hebrew translations were fixed.
+* Tweak - Added description to fire completed configuration option.

 = 6.6.5 =
 * Tweak - New apple developer merchantid domain association file.